th2-net/th2-docs/content/versions/1-5-4/fundamentals/architecture.md

 There are two types of th2 boxes:

-1. **Core** - stores main configuration for schema environments.
-The core components create and control these environments.
-The core connects to the data store from inside the schema environments.
+1. **Core** - intermediate layer between datalake and testing environment.
+This type of components provides not only write-read operations, it also provides GUI to investigate data in web browser.
 2. **Modules** - contain custom logic (e.g. connection between client and system, analyzers, client and exchange simulators).